matthill8286/atomic-icon-library/README.md

 * common
 * primary
 * content

-`common` includes the `logos` and `other` icons, which are converted into normal react components.
-They are not aware of the product line atm.
-For them nothing changes, they still need the manual product line check (it can be implemented in the future).
-If you have e.g. a logo / other svg just put it in the logos folder.

 If you have a styleguide icon you can put it in the `primary/styleguide` folder.
 If the icon also exists for content you can put the content one into `content/styleguide`.
 These two SVGs will be combined into a react component which is aware of the theme and decides which svg path to use during runtime.